EC3-Gang/cpp/docs/guide/stl-data-structures/README.md

 title: STL Data Structures
 ---

-## STL Data Structures (mostly by Darren)
+## STL Data Structures

-I'm going to talk about some data structures found in the standard library and how to implement them, along with a few useful functions you should probably know about.
+Here are some data structures found in the standard library and how to implement them, along with a few useful functions you should probably know about.

 [[toc]]